uncrtv/tumboard/README.md

 tumboard: Keyboard shortcuts for Tumblr dashboard
 =================================================
-Created this because I find Tumblr's j and k wholly insufficient.
-And because I 'like' a lot of posts, and can't be bothered to reach my mouse.
+Tumblr dashboard already has several shortcuts, namely j and k.
+Those two alone, however, are wholly insufficient, so I created this simple extension to add a heap of convenient keyboard shortcuts for Tumblr.

 To install:
 -----------